The eight year three month career of D5122 was spent allocated only to Inverness depot.

 Surprisingly the track sustained only minor damage, service over the line was re-established at 2.30pm that day.
-The damaged vehicles were moved to Bonnybridge, remaining there until September 24th, when movement took place to Eastfield.
+The damaged vehicles (fire damaged blue & grey liveried SC79092 and 5122) were moved to Bonnybridge, remaining there until September 24th, when movement took place to Eastfield.
 Withdrawal occurred in September, the locomotive reaching Glasgow Works by October.
 Possibly the transfer of 5318 to Inverness was effected to cover the loss of 5122.

 Condition final: green livery with small yellow warning panels, squared upper corners, warning panel does not cover frame level stripe, steam style shedplate on cab front, gangway doors present with substantial weatherstripping, shortened fuel & water tanks, blanking plates fitted (five slats), hand/footholds present, cantrail water filler present, three-rung bogie mounted footsteps, ridge sided sandboxes, three piece miniature snowploughs fitted (black), engine exhaust located above engine room.